LuxoftSDL/sdl_requirements/detailed_docs/Policies/EXTERNAL_PROPRIETARY/PolicyTableUpdate/PolicyTableUpdate_Sequence_TRS.md

 PoliciesManager must

 respond with the list of pairs URLs taken from Local PT and appropriate internal appIDs (if exist) only for the applications being now connected to SDL.

-Note: In case providing the `urls` from `default` PTS section, `appID` parameter will be ommited by SDL.

 ### Getting urls PTS should be transfered to in case there is no application connected
 8.